respiratory-immunology-lab/metabolome-lipidome-MSDIAL/pmp_preprocessing/scripts/README.md

 - `glog_results`: a `SummarizedExperiment` object containining the PQN normalised, imputed, and glog-transformed values.
 - `glog_plot`: a `ggplot2` plot showing the glog optimised lambda value to confirm that it converged at the minima.
 - `PCA_plot`: a `ggplot2` PCA plot showing your samples by class (i.e. QC vs samples).
-- `filtering_dimensions` a `data.frame` object showing the dimensions of your `SummarizedExperiment` object throughout filtering.
+- `filtering_dimensions`: a `data.frame` object showing the dimensions of your `SummarizedExperiment` object throughout filtering.